12 TOTAL CREDITS REQUIRED

-You can complete this graduate certificate in as little as two years and transfer all semester credits earned this program to the MSHS in Regulatory Affairs program also offered by GW.
+You can complete this graduate certificate in as little as 1 year and transfer all semester credits earned this program to the MSHS in Regulatory Affairs program also offered by GW.

 Foundations of regulatory affairs, including U.S. and international legislation and regulatory processes guidelines.
 Roles of leaders of regulatory affairs in developing products, navigating the regulatory review and approval process, and contributing to keeping products on the market.